harryhopkins/documents/doc/Developing-Step-By-Step-Angular.md

     var phoneBook = pages.CreateChildPermission(AppPermissions.Pages_Tenant_PhoneBook, L("PhoneBook"), multiTenancySides: MultiTenancySides.Tenant);
     phoneBook.CreateChildPermission(AppPermissions.Pages_Tenant_PhoneBook_CreatePerson, L("CreateNewPerson"), multiTenancySides: MultiTenancySides.Tenant);

-First permission was defined before.
-In the second line, we are creating a child permission of first one.
-Remember to create a constant in AppPermissions class:
+The first permission above is the parent permission.
+In the second line, we are creating a child permission of the parent.
+Remember to create a constant in the AppPermissions class:

     public const string Pages_Tenant_PhoneBook_CreatePerson = "Pages.Tenant.PhoneBook.CreatePerson";

 ##### Add AbpAuthorize Attribute

-This time, we're declaring **AbpAuthorize** attribute just for **CreatePerson** method:
+This time, we're applying the **AbpAuthorize** attribute only for the **CreatePerson** method:

     [AbpAuthorize(AppPermissions.Pages_Tenant_PhoneBook_CreatePerson)]